Johnson-Marist-Research/gorp/Notes/Summer 2025 Research Project - Notes.md

 - Just one of the three types is usually insecure, but two of the three is considered secure (two-factor authentication)
 - *Implementation Ideas*
   - Fairly simple.
 To begin with, we can use a password to access the agent.
 If we want to be more secure, we could add two-factor authentication.
+  - Agent could monitor failed login attempts.
+If it detects multiple failed logins from the same IP address, it can temporarily block the IP address.
+It can notify an admin, and if the admin doesn't unblock/perminantly block the IP address, the IP address will be re-enabled after a few days.

 **Scan and close any ports**
 - Common practice to close unused ports